 Cultivate your own Irish luck by embarking on an adventure that will make your friends and family green with envy.
 And who could blame them?

 After all, the Emerald Isle has long captured the hearts and imagination of artists and poets with its ruggedly romantic terrain.
 Travel to the homeland of native sons William Butler Yeats and Samuel Beckett and experience the most enchanting charms of Ireland.
-From viewing the medieval Book of Kells to kissing the Blarney Stone, and from embarking on a “jaunting car” ride through Killarney to marveling at dramatic coastlines and lush greenery along the Cliffs of Moher, the Ring of Kerry, and the Dingle Peninsula, this journey has it all.
+From touring the fascinating capital city of Dublin to kissing the Blarney Stone, and from embarking on a “jaunting car” ride through Killarney to marveling at dramatic coastlines and lush greenery along the Cliffs of Moher, the Ring of Kerry, and the Dingle Peninsula, this journey has it all.

 This comprehensive itinerary also shines a light on remote and lesser-known gems, like the Slieve League Cliffs and local farm life in County Galway.
 Plus, you’ll soak up the characteristic merriment of the Irish with curated lectures and lively entertainment, including a bagpipe performance and traditional music at a famous inn!